toychicken/lrg.io/content/hello.md

   - /images/hot_guy_in_a_wizard_hat.jpg
 category:
 style: layout-graphic-60s world-affairs
+cover:
+  attribution:  Me at Latitude 2024, where I briefly became the [face of Popchips](https://www.instagram.com/popchipsuk/reel/C-STSyTSTB9/?api=1%2F)
-covermd: Me at Latitude 2024, where I briefly became the [face of Popchips](https://www.instagram.com/popchipsuk/reel/C-STSyTSTB9/?api=1%2F)
+  alt:  Me at Latitude 2024, where I briefly became the [face of Popchips](https://www.instagram.com/popchipsuk/reel/C-STSyTSTB9/?api=1%2F)
 ---

 Oh, hello!
 Nice to see you.
 Have we met somewhere before?
 You look awfully familiar... perhaps you know me from: